-Michael A. Henning, 81, has served as one of our directors since May 2010.
+Michael A. Henning, 82, has served as one of our directors since May 2010.
 Mr. Henning served as a director and the Chairman of the Audit Committee of the Board of Directors of Highlands Acquisition Corp. from May 2007 until September 2009.
 From 2000 to May 2015, Mr. Henning had served as the Chairman of the Audit Committee and member of the Compensation Committee and had previously served as the Vice Chairman of the Finance Committee, of the Board of Directors of CTS Corporation, a NYSE-listed company that provides electronic components to auto, wireless and PC businesses.
 From December 2002 to May 2017, Mr. Henning served on the Board of Directors of Omnicom Group Inc., a NYSE-listed global communications company, where he also served on the Audit Committee and the Compensation Committee.
 From 2007 to May 2017, Mr. Henning served on the Board of Directors of Landstar System, Inc., a NASDAQ-listed transportation and logistics services company, and served on committees such as the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
 Mr. Henning retired as Deputy Chairman from Ernst & Young in 2000 after forty years with the firm.
 Mr. Henning was the inaugural Chief Executive Officer of Ernst & Young International, serving from 1993 to 1999.
 From 1991 to 1993, he served as Vice Chairman of Tax Services at Ernst & Young.
 Mr. Henning was also the Managing Partner of the firm's New York office, from 1985 to 1991, and the Partner in charge of International Tax Services, from 1978 to 1985.
 From 1994 to 2000, Mr. Henning served as a Co-Chairman of the Foreign Investment Advisory Board of Russia, where he co-chaired a panel of 25 chief executive officers from the G-7 countries who advised the Russian government in adopting international accounting and tax standards.
+Mr. Henning graduated with a B.B.A. degree from St. Francis College and received a Certificate from the Harvard University Advanced Management Program.
 Mr. Henning is a Certified Public Accountant.
-Based upon Mr. Henning's role as the Chairman of the Audit Committee of the Company's Board of Directors, his accounting and financial expertise and extensive experience ser
+Based upon Mr. Henning's role as the Chairman of the Audit Committee of the Company's Board of Directors, his accounting and financial expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Henning has the requisite set of skills to serve as a Board or Board committee member of the Company.